Three-state coherent control using narrowband and passband sequences: Pulse sequence design

 \subsection{Strength modulation}

-We first elaborate on the construction for the NB and PB sequences by the strength modulation.
-In this situation, the propagator for the $n^{\mathrm{th}}$ pulse is labelled as $U^s_n$ ($n=1, \dots, N$), and its expression is given by Eq.~(\ref{propagator}).
-The pulse area is set $A_n=2\pi$ and the phase difference for each pulse is held constant.
-For simplicity, we assume $\phi_n=\pi/2$ and $\varphi_n=0$.
-Noting that there are two coupling strengths $\Omega_n$ and $\lambda_n$ for the $n^{\mathrm{th}}$ pulse, we label the coupling strength ratio as $\tan{\theta_n}=\Omega_n/\lambda_n$, and $\theta_n$ are recognized as the adjustable parameters in the strength modulation.
-Physically, we can modulate one of two coupling strengths while fixing another one to obtain the variables $\theta_n$.
+We first elaborate on the construction of NB and PB sequences by the strength modulation.
+For brevity, the $N$-pulse NB and PB sequences by the strength modulation are called as the S-NB$N$ and S-PB$N$ sequences, respectively.
+The phase differences in each pulse are held on constant, e.g., $\phi_n=\pi/2$ and $\varphi_n=0$ with $n=1,2,\cdots,N$.
+Noting that there are two coupling strengths $\Omega_n$ and $\lambda_n$ for the $n^{\mathrm{th}}$ pulse, we label the coupling strength ratio as $\tan{\theta_n}=\Omega_n/\lambda_n$, and $\theta_n$ are recognized as the modulation parameters.
+Physically, we can modulate one of two coupling strengths while fixing another to obtain the variables $\theta_n$.